 The Water Framework Directive (WFD) is implemented at River Basin Districts (RBD) level.
 An RBD is an area of land that is drained by a large river or number of rivers and the adjacent estuarine/coastal areas.
-For the first cycle of River Basin Management Plans (these are prepared for each RBD and provide specific policies for individual river basins in order to implement the requirements of the WFD) there were eight RBDs on the island of Ireland.
+The National River Basin Management Plan

-Within each RBD - for the purpose of assessment, reporting and management water has been divided into groundwater, rivers, lakes, estuarine waters and coastal waters which are in turn divided into specific, clearly defined water bodies.
-River basin districts are also divided into multiple subbasins.
+For the purpose of assessment, reporting and management - water has been divided into groundwater, rivers, lakes, estuarine waters and coastal waters which are in turn divided into specific, clearly defined water bodies.
+River basin districts are also divided into multiple sub-basins.
 Sub-basins are areas smaller than the districts that comprise the land from which all surface run-off flows through a series of streams, rivers and possibly, lakes to a particular point in a water course.
 Sub-basins do not necessarily include coastal or estuarine waters.

-Monaghan is located within two International RBDs for the purpose of implementation of the WFD; the North Western International RBD and Neagh Bann International RBD.
+Monaghan is located within two International River Basin Districts for the purpose of implementation of the WFD; the North Western International RBD and Neagh Bann International RBD.